secorolab/FloorPlan-DSL/README.md

 ## Installation

-It is strongly recommended to use Docker for install and use the FloorPlan DSL and other tools.
+It is strongly recommended to use Docker to install and use the FloorPlan DSL and other tools.

 ### Installation through Docker